tasdikrahman/tasdikrahman.me/_posts/2020-12-14-what-to-avoid-while-doing-PR-reviews.md

 ## Idealistic changeset

 This is something which I would like to prevent in the codebase, if the feature adoption is hard for foo feature, it would probably not make sense to add it if no one is going to use it.
 There should be some strategy on how to get users for the problem you are solving and reducing the friction for adoption.
-If no-one is uses that feature/it provides to added value in the codebase, it's as good as dead code to me.
+If no-one is using that feature/it provides no added value in the codebase, it's as good as dead code to me.

 If the feature is not gonna get used, why bother adding it at that moment?
 If instead the attention can be diverted to more burning issues/solving customer problems which are gonna give more leverage.